0xAX/linux-insides/linux-bootstrap-1.md

 In this example we can see that this code will be executed in 16 bit real mode and will start at 0x7c00 in memory.
 After the start it calls [0x10](http://www.ctyme.com/intr/rb-0106.htm) interrupt which just prints `!` symbol.
 It fills rest of 510 bytes with zeros and finish with two magic bytes 0xaa and 0x55.

-Real world boot loader starts at the same point, ends with `0xaa55` bytes, but reads kernel code from device, loads it to memory, parses and passes boot parameters to kernel and etc... intead of printing one symbol :) Ok, so, from this moment bios handed control to the operating system bootloader and we can go ahead.
+Real world boot loader starts at the same point, ends with `0xaa55` bytes, but reads kernel code from device, loads it to memory, parses and passes boot parameters to kernel and etc... instead of printing one symbol :) Ok, so, from this moment bios handed control to the operating system bootloader and we can go ahead.

 **NOTE**: as you can read above CPU is in real mode.
 In real mode for calculating physical address in memory uses following form: